Oracle SQL performance

 Background

-A basic knowledge of SQL and of the Oracle database structure is required (see Oracle fundamentals course).
+A basic knowledge of SQL (see SQL and relational databases fundamentals) is required; insights into the Oracle database structure is useful (see Oracle fundamentals course).

 Main topics

-• Introduction to performance tuning - available tools and technieques (explain, SQLTRACE, auatotrace, ...)
+- Introduction to performance tuning - available tools and techniques (explain, SQLTRACE, autotrace, ...)

 Training method